Progress

 If the person is responsive:

 • ● Have the person drink something with sugar and electrolytes.
-Sport drinks or juice are preferable.
+Sports drinks or juice are preferable.
 If those are not available, just have them drink water.

 Heat Stroke